icub-tech-iit/documentation/docs/robot_power/robot_power_button.md

 ## Display Interface

 Lately, we released a new version of the Display UX/UI.
-The main screen is as described in the image below for both iCub3, ergoCub and R1:
+The main screen is described in the image below for both iCub3, ergoCub, and R1:

 <img src="../assets/display-screen-131.png" width="500" height="500">